USAFA-ECE/ece382/_sources/Assignments/lab16.md

 ```
 <br>

-- Press the left switch to select Y (yes), but do not press a bump switch yet.
+- Press the left switch to select "Y" (yes), but do not press any bump switch yet.
-- Connect the USB cable to the robot and open the serial terminal as we did in [Lab 11](lab11-uart).
+- Connect the USB cable to the robot and open a serial terminal, following the steps outlined in [Lab 11](lab11-uart).
-- Press a bump switch to start transmitting data to the serial terminal.
+- When you're ready to transmit data to the serial terminal, press one of the bump switches.
 The data will be transmitted as shown below.

 ```{image} ./figures/Lab16_SerialTerminal.gif
 :width: 700